Codecademy/docs/content/css/concepts/box-sizing/box-sizing.md

   - "paths/full-stack-engineer-career-path"
 ---

-The `box-sizing` property allows us to include the padding and boarder in the calculation of an elements height and width.
+The `box-sizing` property allows us to include the padding and boarder in the calculation of an element's height and width.
 This is a slightly more advanced so no need to use it if you are just getting started to code.

 ## Syntax